joshuadennett15-spec/ShellPy/README.md

 # ShellPy

-This repository accompanies the MSc thesis *Latitude-Resolved Thermal Structure of Europa's Ice Shell under the Juno MWR Constraint* (Dennett, University of Manchester, 2026) and serves as its code- and data-availability statement.
+This repository accompanies the dissertation *xxxx* (Joshua Dennett, University of Manchester, 2026) and serves as its code- and data-availability statement.
 It bundles the one-dimensional radial thermal-shell model and the two-dimensional axisymmetric extension on